core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender/Recipient Keys used in the pairwise mode are derived as defined in {{sec-derivation-pairwise}}.

 Senders MUST NOT use the pairwise mode to protect a message intended for multiple recipients.
-Pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.
+The pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.

 The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group communication policies signalled to candidate group members when joining the group.